Legal

 The student had challenged the decision of a single bench, which had previously rejected her petition to allow her to appear for the third-semester LLB examination at Delhi University (DU).

-Although the student’s name was not on this initial list, she was later included in the final list published on January 4, 2025.
-As a result, she was not issued an admit card for the examination.
+Although officials did not include the student’s name in the initial list, they later added her to the final list published on January 4, 2025.
+As a result, she did not receive an admit card for the examination.

 Frustrated by her exclusion, the student approached the High Court seeking the removal of her name from the final list, arguing that the university’s decision was unfair.
-However, her request was rejected by the single bench, and the ruling was upheld by the two-member bench of the High Court.
+However, the single bench rejected her request, and the two-member bench of the High Court upheld the ruling.

 Court’s Final Decision